 Published at Wednesday, February 27th 2019, 06:45:40 AM.
 Sofa By Maddy Rolland.
 And that sofa—it looks amazing.
 The unexpected color has a nice rosiness to it; we see more cool- and gray-toned browns these days so it´s a nice change.
 Meri Defferrari—@merideffe2 on Instagram—is an artist in Argentina who had the confidence and vision needed to dive into painting a major piece like this, and that boldness has paid off quite handsomely.

 Published at Wednesday, February 27th 2019, 06:28:12 AM.
 Sofa By Orlene Guerin.
 The price on this pillow may seem a tad high, but each piece is handcrafted from up-cycled, USA-grown cotton fabrics found along the sellers' journey.
 The zippered cover is removable for ease of care.
 You´ll enjoy the texture that this cream pillow organically adds to your sofa.
 The lumbar shape ensures you can place it anywhere for a pop of boho chic.

-Published at Thursday, January 17th 2019, 03:22:09 AM by Edelmira Beck.
-Contemporary.
+Published at Wednesday, February 27th 2019, 06:21:00 AM.
+Sofa By Bernadea Paris.
 One of the downsides of some low-profile couches can be the lack of space between the bottom of the couch and the floor.
 While this legless aesthetic works beautifully in larger rooms, smaller rooms need a visual separation—a.k.a. actual couch legs—to keep the space airy.
 Joybird's Hughes Sofa pulls this look off wonderfully.
 The couch remains low enough to keeping the ceilings feeling sky-high, but isn't so blocky that it crowds smaller living spaces.